 Third sector visitor passes are only available to charities and not-for-profit organisations.

 How do I book a fringe event?

 You can request a fringe event by visiting our website.
-Details of which will be available in February 2017.
+Details of which will be available by clicking here.

 What are the rules on donating to political parties?